darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Your sales strategy is different from Y!
 Can you do Z?
 Most likely no. Most companies are in for the money, not for the customer.
 That is why they offer/require bundles, sales, high upgrade fees, DRM, hardware dongles, subscription models and other pieces from the [Enshittification](https://www.wired.com/story/tiktok-platforms-cory-doctorow/) toolbox.
-At Darkpalace Stdio things are handled differently.
+At Darkpalace Studio things are handled differently.
 Here it is "[Buy it, own it](https://doctorow.medium.com/https-pluralistic-net-2023-12-08-playstationed-tyler-james-hill-2ba28bfdbefc)".

 # Can I create my own theme for a plugin?